adrianblakey/slot-car-ecom/README.md

   - We can't say enough good things about Arseny, its developer, who's been helpful and supportive of our efforts.
   - It's fully configurable from a command line and dongle so you do not need to compile custom binaries to make configuration changes.

 The stock ESCape32 firmware for the Artery should run on the board.
-In comparison to a "normal" ESC the board has some additional features that are not normally foud on other ESC's - like the reverse polarity protection, and low voltage operation - overkill for a drone ESC.
+In comparison to a commercial drone ESC, the board has some additional features that are not normally found on other ESC's - like the reverse polarity protection, and low voltage operation - overkill for a drone ESC.
 But never the less it should run :-)

 ## Provided Binaries